PMCC-BioinformaticsCore/janis/README.md

 _Janis is a framework creating specialised, simple workflow definitions that are then transpiled to
 Common Workflow Language or Workflow Definition Language._

-Documentation is hosted here: https://janis.readthedocs.io/
+Documentation is available here: https://janis.readthedocs.io/

-## v0.9.0 release

-> v0.9.0 includes backwards incompatible changes, see the [CHANGELOG](https://github.com/PMCC-BioinformaticsCore/janis/blob/master/CHANGELOG.md)
-for more information.

 ## Introduction

 >| WARNING: this project is work-in-progress and is provided as-is without warranty of any kind.
 There may be breaking changes committed to this repository without notice. |